-One afternoon on our month long stay on Büyükada, the largest of Istanbul’s Princes Islands we went out to find for the legendary Prinkipo Greek Orphanage which is counted for as the world’s second largest wooden building.
-Walking along large summerhouse mansions we at last entered the open forest were goats, cows and wild cats where roaming around in the groves and the old ruins.
+One afternoon on our month-long stay in Büyükada, the largest of Istanbul’s Princes Islands we went out to find the legendary Prinkipo Greek Orphanage which is counted as the world’s second-largest wooden building.
+Walking along large summerhouse mansions we at last entered the open forest where goats, cows, and wild cats were roaming around in the groves and the old ruins.
 After about half an hour we reached the Prinkipo Greek Orphanage.
-Situated on a hill surround by forest and a splendid view over the island and the Marmara Sea we were at once seduced by the place.
+Situated on a hill surrounded by forest and a splendid view over the island and the Marmara Sea we were at once seduced by the place.

 As we stood watching the building from outside its large iron fence, its condition, however, looked so bad that any prosperous future seemed impossible to imagine.
 Not a happy ending for a place with such an interesting history and still so much potential.